 It all makes for disturbing reading.

-But what does the Australian business community actually think about the current tax system – specifically how it relates to operating your business from home?
+But what do the Australian business community actually think about the current tax system – specifically how it relates to operating your business from home?

 And are people REALLY THAT concerned or just mildly annoyed?